Otodus angustidens: Fossil record

 As is the case with most extinct sharks, this species is also known from fossil teeth and some fossilized vertebral centra.
 Shark skeletons are composed of cartilage and not bone, and cartilage rarely gets fossilized.
 Hence, fossils of O. angustidens are generally poorly preserved.
 To date, the best preserved specimen of this species have been excavated from New Zealand, which comprises 165 associated teeth and about 35 associated vertebral centra.
 This specimen is around 26 million years old.
 O. angustidens teeth are noted for their triangular crowns and small side cusps that are fully serrated.
 The serrations are very sharp and very well pronounced.
-O. angustidens was a widely distributed species with fossils found in: A fossil bed in South Carolina suggests that O. angustidens utilized the area as a birthing ground and nursery for their pups, as 89% of the teeth found in the area belonged to juveniles, 3% belonged to infants, and 8% belonged to adults.
+O. angustidens was a widely distributed species with fossils found in: A fossil bed in South Carolina suggests that O. angustidens utilized the area as a birthing ground and nursery for their pups, as 89% of the teeth found in the area belonged to juveniles, 3% belonged to infants, and 8% belonged to adults.Entering the early Miocene, there are many instances where the fossils of O. chubutensis and Megalodon overlap in age.